kavbansal/prioriteams/docs/it4_dap.md

 # Tasks

+Implement Sign-in

 Register for an event should have unique endpoint for each event

-Resister page just becomes one user entering their availability… thats it
+Register page just becomes one user entering their availability… that's it

-Profile page will have list of meetings that have been registered for
+Profile page will have list of meetings that have been registered for (only shows MY events)

-Events page only shows MY events

-Upon submission of availabilities, calculate time
+Upon submission of availabilities, calculate/update optimal time

 Deal with edge cases with algorithm